radosroka/awesome/README.rst

-This is my configuration of awesome wm inspired byt Copycats
+This is my configuration of awesome wm inspired by Copycats
 ============================================================

 Awesome WM Copycats